A Security Lighting Plan for the Modern Farmstead

 Debunking the "Brighter is Better" Myth

 A common mistake is installing the most powerful fixture available and pointing it at the middle of the yard.
 This creates a "stage effect"—a pool of intense light that ruins your night vision and makes the surrounding darkness even deeper.
 Intruders can easily watch your movements from these shadows.
-True security illumination is about uniformity, not intensity.
-The aim is to create an environment with minimal surprising variations in light, making it difficult for anyone to approach unseen.

 The Layered Lighting Strategy: A Three-Tiered Defense